Pinterest will finally let you rearrange your pins

 Good morning and happy Wednesday, everyone!
 Here is a thing that falls under Today In Very Good Things: Pinterest is going to, finally, finally, let you move pins around on your boards.

 This seems really small and trivial but, really, this is one of the biggest quality of life improvements to the service that I’ve seen (and probably many others) in many months now.
-Pinterest has been working on things like like improving their image recognition, investing heavily in visual search, raising a lot of money and generally just trying to get big, but now as a very pleasant Valentine’s Day surprise Pinterest is letting you do a thing that should feel totally natural but definitely didn’t exist yet for some reason.
+Pinterest has been working on things like improving their image recognition, investing heavily in visual search, raising a lot of money and generally just trying to get big, but now as a very pleasant Valentine’s Day surprise Pinterest is letting you do a thing that should feel totally natural but definitely didn’t exist yet for some reason.

 The change today is part of a number of small quality-of-life improvements for Pinterest users, especially ones whose tastes will change over time.
 For example, if you used a Pinterest board to get married and are, well, married, then you don’t really need that board any more other than maybe for nostalgia’s sake.
 As you can imagine, these are probably requests that are in high demand — and Pinterest said this themselves — but are likely sitting on the queue while a bunch of other high-priority stuff gets rolled out (like upgrades to Lens and things along those lines).